 Avoiding the vulnerability or mitigating its effects

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can/should

-— Use an implementation that checks whether a pointer is used that designates a memory location that has already been freed.
+— Use an implementation that checks whether a pointer is used that designates a memory location that has already been freed;

-— Use a coding style that does not permit deallocation.
+— Use a coding style that does not permit deallocation;

-— In complicated error conditions, be sure that clean-up routines respect the state of allocation properly.
-If the language is object-oriented, ensure that object destructors delete each chunk of memory only once.
-Ensuring that all pointers are set to NULL once the memory they point to have been freed can be an effective strategy.
-The utilization of multiple or complex data structures may lower the usefulness of this strategy.
+— In complicated error conditions, be sure that clean-up routines respect the state of allocation properly, such as if the language is object-oriented, ensuring that object destructors delete each chunk of memory only once, and ensuring that all pointers are set to NULL once the memory they point to have been freed;

+Note: The utilization of multiple or complex data structures may lower the usefulness of this strategy;

-— Use a static analysis tool that is capable of detecting some situations when a pointer is used after the storage it refers to is no longer a pointer to valid memory location.
+— Use a static analysis tool that is capable of detecting some situations when a pointer is used after the storage it refers to is no longer a pointer to valid memory location;

 — Allocate and free memory at the same level of abstraction, and ideally in the same code module.